randysim/VisualNovelEngine/README.md

 Custom Visual Novel engine made in Unity (C#)

-Comes with a demo visual novel.
+Comes with a demo visual novel. ( does not come with the music )

 To make your own visual novel, replace the demo in the Resource folder.